Lounath/Image-Processing-bmp/README.md

 To use the program just answer the questions in the terminal, your new files will be name "new.bmp" (you can change this name in the code)

-enter "display new.bmp" to see your picture
+enter "display new.bmp" in the terminal to see your picture